 Go on More Hunts with Better Information, Join Huntin' Fool Today!

 Non-residents may apply online at www.ksoutdoors.com.
 Non-resident antlered permits are available through an online application only.
 The application includes a $27.50 non-refundable application fee for non-residents.
 Unsuccessful applicants will earn a preference point for the following year’s draw.
-The application deadline for nonresident antlered permits is April 26, 2024.
+The application deadline for non-resident antlered permits is April 25, 2025.
 Preference points remain on file for five years from the last date a point was issued or purchased.
 If an applicant fails to make at least one application or purchase one point within five consecutive years, all earned preference points will be reset to zero.

 A non-resident must apply for the Mule Deer Stamp during the April application period.
-A non-resident who successfully draws an archery or muzzleloader whitetail deer permit in units 1, 2, 3, 4, 5, 17, or 18 and has applied for the Mule Deer Stamp will be entered into a draw for one of a limited number of Mule Deer Stamps.
-If drawn, the applicant’s whitetail deer archery or muzzleloader permit converts to an eitherspecies/either-sex archery or muzzleloader permit.
-Preference points do not count toward the Mule Deer Stamp draw.
+A non-resident who successfully draws an archery or muzzleloader whitetail deer permit (units 1, 2, 3, 17, or 18) and has applied for the Mule Deer Stamp will be entered into a draw for one of 25 limited permits that cover those same units.
+If drawn, the applicant’s whitetail deer archery or muzzleloader permit converts to a deer-either-species-either-sex archery or muzzleloader permit.
+Preference points do not carry toward the Mule Deer Stamp draw.

-The group hunt application is to accommodate those who do not want to hunt unless their hunting partners draw also.
+The group hunt application is to accommodate non-residents who do not want to hunt unless their hunting partners also draw.
 Applicants (up to five) must apply for the same unit and the same weapon choice.
 Each person will submit an application, and there will be a question on the application about group hunts.
 The first applicant in the group to apply would select the Create Group Option on this question.
 This will create a group, and you will be given a group number.
 Each applicant applying after the group has been set up would select the Join Group Option and fill in the group number.
 Applicants will be asked at the time of application to select the choice of permit delivery (printed and mailed to applicant or electric delivery to the mobile app).
+The overall group will be drawn from the lowest preference point in the group.

 |